UDES-Universidad/DragonScript/Docs/webbapp.md

 **render(request: {}, template: string, context: {})**: recibe a request object, template is the path to template in Google Apps Script syntax, and context, values that will rendered in the template.
 Return a html.

-## Urls
+## urls\_

-Urls are called by this way only for confort, because in GAS (Google Apps Script) is not possible use a customs URLs, but we can emulate this by the use of GET arguments.
-By default DS (DragonScript) use argument **path** to recibe the route to some resource.
-By example:

-`this-is-a-GAS-url/exec?path=some/route`

 To create a new route we need to use a **Router** class.
-All routes that you create must be inner a function called **urls**, that can be declared in any place, but we recommend create a file only for this purpose.
+All routes that you create must be inner a function called **urls\_**, that can be declared in any place, but we recommend create a file only for this purpose.
 You can import a router by this way: `import Router from '../ds_modules/webapp/router';`

 ## Router